-Ports -New Zealand has 15 ports.
-9 of them are international container ports.
+New Zealand has 15 ports of varying sizes and development.
+Nine of them are international container ports.
 The biggest container ports are Tauranga (39% of container volumes), Auckland (22%), and Lyttelton (14%).
-Tauranga is the largest bulk export port, while Northport (Whangarei) is the largest bulk import port.
+Tauranga is the largest bulk export port, while Northport (Whangārei) is the largest bulk import port.

+Airports

-Airports - New Zealand has 3 international freight airports.
-Auckland handles 85% of air freight, Christchurch 14%, and Wellington 1%.
+New Zealand has three international freight airports.
+Auckland handles 85% of airfreight, Christchurch 14%, and Wellington 1%.